 The job itself

 Are you looking for an interesting role where you can gain skills in a team with benefits designed to suit you as an individual?
 Could our Community Mental Health Team be the next step in your career?
-We are looking for a Part-time Care Officer to join our Holderness Community Mental Health Team.
+We are looking for a Part time Care Officer to join our Holderness Community Mental Health Team.

 East Riding of Yorkshire Council, through their Partnership Arrangement with Humber Teaching NHS Foundation Trust, provides mental health Social Care as part of an Integrated Community Mental Health service.
-Our role as Mental Health Social Workers/Care Officers is to promote the unique contribution that Social Care Work brings to the field of mental health practice, particularly our statutory responsibilities under the Care Act 2014, Mental Capacity Act 2005, and Mental Health Act 1983.
+Our role as Mental Health Social Workers/Care Officers is to promote the unique contribution that Social Care Work brings to the field of mental health practice, and in particular our statutory responsibilities under the Care Act 2014, Mental Capacity Act 2005, and Mental Health Act 1983.

-There can be no health without mental health – and no mental health services without social work and social care.
-Social Care has a distinctive contribution to make to the current challenges in care through its focus on the whole person in their social context and the significance of social networks to mental wellbeing.
+There can be no health without mental health - and no mental health services without social work and social care.
+Social Care has a distinctive contribution to make to the current challenges in care through its focus on the whole person in their social context and the significance of social networks to mental wellbeing (Transforming Mental Health Social Work, HEE 2020).
+You may be wondering why you should join our Integrated Mental Health Team.
+Here are some of the reasons our Social Care staff gave:

 * The role in the Mental Health Social Care is broad and varied, encompassing a wide multi-disciplinary approach with health, statutory, non-statutory, and voluntary sector partners.

-* As an East Riding of Yorkshire Council Care Officer, you will work alongside colleagues from other adult services, such as our Community Wellbeing Teams.
+* As an East Riding of Yorkshire Council Care Officer, you will work alongside colleagues from within other adult services, for example, our Community Wellbeing Teams.
 You will be part of a multi-disciplinary team with Social Workers, Nurses, Occupational Therapists, Psychologists, and Psychiatrists.
+There are weekly Multi-Disciplinary Team meetings where you can bring cases you want to speak about and get professional advice, achieving the best outcomes for service users.

 * Supportive managers who promote a culture where you feel safe in your practice.